 - An additional license suspension, up to one year

-In some cases, you may be able to get probation—called community supervision—instead of some or all of these penalties.
-This could require you to commit to a certain number of hours of community service, attend alcohol education classes, report regularly to a probation officer, and more.
-It could keep you out of jail and allow you to continue working or going to school.
+In some cases, you may be able to get probation, called community supervision, instead of these penalties.
+Probation could require you to commit to a certain number of hours of community service, attend a 12-hour alcohol education program, and regularly report to a probation officer.

 Additional Charges May Call for Extra Penalties

-You may be facing additional charges, depending on the circumstances surrounding your DWI.
-These may include the following:
+You may be facing additional charges depending on the circumstances surrounding your DWI.
+These can include the following:

 - Getting a DWI with a child in the car is also a felony offense.
-Your sentence, if convicted, could include six months to two years in state jail and a fine of up to $10,000, according to the Texas Department of Transportation (TxDOT).
+If convicted, you could face drunk driving penalties such as spending six months to two years in state jail and a fine of up to $10,000.

-- If you caused an accident that resulted in injury or death, you can face intoxication assault or intoxication manslaughter charges.
+- If you caused an accident resulting in injury or death, you can face intoxication assault or manslaughter charges.
 Intoxication assault penalties are two to 10 years in prison, up to $10,000 in fines, and a potential two-year license suspension.
 Penalties for intoxication manslaughter are between two and 20 years in prison, up to $10,000 in fines, and a potential two-year license suspension.

 We will get to work to defend you in the face of these consequences following a DWI charge.
-We can answer any questions you have and help you understand the defenses that may be available to you.
-Then, your Bellaire DWI attorney can build a strategy that gives you the best possible chance to clear your name.
+Our team can answer any questions and help you understand the defenses that may be available.
+Then, we can choose a strategy that gives you the best chance to clear your name.

-Why Work with a Blass Law Bellaire DWI Lawyer?
+Why You Should Work With a Bellaire DWI Lawyer

 Other reasons to consider our team include: